Guild Driven Development: The Review Guild Model for AI enabled development

 - production signals and review feedback flow back into the Commander's model (which can include agent memories)

 That is the engine.
-The Review Guild is the name of the model because it is the part that prevents incoherent change from becoming reality.
+The Review Guild is the part that absorbs the output and prevents incoherent change from becoming reality.

 Why GDD Scales Inside Existing Companies